Lebanese Mezze Platter

 - Running out of room?
 Add small nut bowls and other items on the side.

 If your olive oil glugs out of its bottle too heavily and swiftly, try my little trick of pouring some olive oil into the bowl of a large spoon, then drizzle from there.
+Or use a squeeze bottle.
 Much more control.
+The last touch is to pinch colorful herbs such as za’atar, sumac, toasted sesame seeds and dust those over dips, veggies, breads and crackers.

 Lebanese Mezze Platter